Slow Cooker BBQ Chicken (Pulled)

 – Robin

-Like a little heat in your BBQ sauce?
-Look for a spicy store bought barbecue sauce or add a little bit of hot sauce, hot paprika, or cayenne pepper to regular barbecue sauce.
+- For a little heat, look for a spicy store-bought bbq sauce or stir in hot sauce, hot paprika, or a pinch of cayenne to your regular sauce.

 Ingredients